bountyhacking/RemoteInformationStealer/README.md

-# keyloggerCPP
+# RemoteInformationStealer
-This is my keylogger builded with C++
+This is my code builded with C++

 # INSTRUCTIONS
 Change the IP address and you are ready to go.